readthedocs/readthedocs.org/docs/contribute.rst

     If the issue is urgent, assign this label.
 In the best case also go forward to resolve the ticket yourself as soon as possible.

-*Community Effort*
-    There are many valuable ideas in the issue tracker for future enhancements of Read the Docs.
-Unfortunately too many for the core developers to handle all of them.
-Therefore we assign the *Community Effort* label on all the issues that we see as valid for the project but that we currently do not have the resources to work on.
-We encourage community members to work on these tickets and to submit a pull request.

 *Good First Issue*
     This label marks tickets that are easy to get started with.
 The ticket should be ideal for beginners to dive into the code base.
 Better is if the